Home » By Course » Dessert » Old Fashioned Carrot Cake

 Tender, moist and rich with that wonderfully nostalgic flavor of yesteryear!
 We use a secret method that makes this cake EXTRA moist!
 This Old Fashioned Carrot Cake recipe is simple to make and is simply perfect!

-carrot cake recipe best old fashioned traditional easy cream cream frosting
+old fashioned carrot cake recipe best raisins walnuts orange mace nutmeg traditional easy cream cream frosting

 This Old Fashioned Carrot Cake recipe is made differently than most: It holds the secret to a richer texture and a superbly moist crumb.
 That secret is to cook and puree the carrots before adding them to the batter.
 Give it a try and we think it will win you over!